Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/01. Installing and setting up the Android Studio/Installation and Setup guide.md

-# Installing and setting up Android Studio is a multi-step process.
-Android Studio is the official integrated development environment (IDE) for Android app development.
+# Installing and setting up Android Studio is a multi-step process
+ ## Android Studio is the official integrated development environment (IDE) for Android app development.
 Follow these steps to get Android Studio up and running on your computer:

 **Note:** Before you begin, make sure your computer meets the system requirements for Android Studio, and you have a stable internet connection.